Qiskit/qiskit/.github/CONTRIBUTING.rst

 Development cycle
 -----------------

-Our development cycle is straightforward, we define a roadmap with milestones for releases, and features that we want to include in these releases.
-We use the project boards in Github for project management.
-Whenever a new release is close to be launched, we'll announce it and detail what has changed since the latest version in our Release Notes and CHANGELOG.
+Our development cycle is straightforward, use the project boards in Github for project management and use milestones for releases.
+The features that we want to include in these releases will be tagged and discussed in the project boards.
+Whenever a new release is close to be launched, we'll announce it and detail what has changed since the latest version in our Release Notes and Changelog.
 The channels we'll use to announce new releases are still being discussed, but for now, you can `follow us <https://twitter.com/qiskit>`_ on Twitter!

 Branch model